canonical-ols/talisker/docs/requests.rst

   my.prefix.requests.somehost-com.POST.200

-You can customised the name of this metric in a few ways.
+You can customise the name of this metric in a few ways.
 Firstly, if you are using IP addresses in your urls, you can give them a human friendly name for the metric::